GMT-458-Web-GIS/geogame-tubacevik/README.md

 # GeoGame - World Capitals Quiz 🌍

-This is an educational and entertaining geography game that challenges players to identify the capital cities of countries around the world on a map.
-Players answer questions about various capitals or countries, earning points for correct answers, and receive a final score based on their performance.
+This game is an educational and entertaining geographical game in which players try to determine which country the capitals are on the map.
+Players answer questions about various capitals or countries by selecting one of the answer buttons, earning points for correct answers and receiving a final score based on their performance.
+A star icon appears on the map for countries with correct answers.
+Each question can only be answered once.
+If the total score is below the average; It says "Game Over!!
+Score:....", if it is above average; It says "Congratulations, You Earned Points:"

 +----------------------------------------+